 “Take a look and you’ll turn pale too!”
 I muttered, frozen.

 They gasped too and froze.
-But, as we all weren’t moving, then how we get out of here?
+But, as we all weren’t moving, then how we could get out of here?

 “Any ideas?”
 I groaned.
 The snake, that was around my ankle earlier, now was on my calf.